 The students will be issued professional reference materials for the course.
 Included is an EOD training handbook, a set of IMAS technical notes for Mine Action, IMSMA reports, relevant GICHD books and publications.
 To complement these handouts, there is a large and varied selection of UXO training aids.

 - IMAS & TNMA: Revision and refresher to the framework of IMAS & TNMAs, Navigation and extraction of info from the standards.
 Introduction to Standard Operating Procedures (SOP) and accreditation.

-- Explosives Theory: Classification of explosives, the effects and power of explosives, high and low explosive trains, velocity of detonation and figure of insensitivity of explosives, types of detonation.
+- Explosives Theory: Classification of explosives, the effects and power of explosives, high and low explosive trains, the velocity of detonation and figure of the insensitivity of explosives, types of detonation.
 Explosive formed projectiles (shaped charge) design & effects, low explosive propellant design and characteristics.